 Our growing staff of physician researchers conduct vast basic, translational and clinical research projects in the following areas:

 - Minimally invasive surgery

 - Prostate, bladder and kidney cancer

 - Urological complications of obesity and diabetes

-Additionally, University Hospitals Urology Institute's Research and Innovation Center is fueling greater collaboration among physicians and researchers to further urology disease research and to expand the realm of what is possible in the treatment and prevention of urological conditions.
+Additionally, University Hospitals Urology Institute's Research is fueling greater collaboration among physicians and researchers to further urology disease research and to expand the realm of what is possible in the treatment and prevention of urological conditions.

 Our goal as physician researchers is simple: to move potential therapies from the bench to the bedside as quickly as possible.

 We highly encourage interested individuals at all levels to participate in basic, translational and clinical faculty research programs.
 In fact, our residency program is one of the few in the nation to dedicate a full year (PGY4) to research.
 Residents perform their own research as well as participate in research methodology curriculum through UH Urology Institute's Research.
 We offer summer student fellowships for upper-level undergraduates or first-year medical students and are actively involved in training PhD-seeking graduate students and post-doctoral fellows.